 Attach a flag pole to the rear of the trailer, level in height with the rider’s helmet.
 Display 2 red lights (1 on each side of the trailer), especially when travelling in poor lighting.

 Towing a trailer may also impact your control of the bicycle while your child is with you.

 If you use a child seat for carrying your child, make sure it is:

-- suitable for your child
+- suitable for your child's weight and height

 - in good condition